-Welcome back to the starting an online personal training business series!
-If you’ve been following this series, you’ve taken a good look at your website.
+Welcome back to starting an online personal training business!
+You’ve taken a good look at your website.
 You’ve tweaked it so your messaging, visuals, and workout plans are on-point.

 You’ve also taken your customer’s entire life into consideration and thought about how to incorporate meal planning and diet into your content calendar or online personal training business plan.

 Now, it’s time for us to talk Instagram.

 As a person or business in fitness, I’m assuming you ALREADY have an account.
 If you don’t, start one right now!
 Why?

 Instagram recently announced that they had grown to 500 million monthly active users.
 Out of these, 300 million users log onto the platform every day.